garystafford/streaming-sales-generator/README.md

 ## Commands

-See https://hub.docker.com/r/bitnami/kafka for more information about running Kafka locally using Docker.
+See [bitnami/kafka](https://hub.docker.com/r/bitnami/kafka) on Docker Hub for more information about running Kafka locally using Docker.

 ```shell
 docker-compose up -d